ServiceNow Integration with AuthPoint

 Configure AuthPoint

 Before AuthPoint can receive authentication requests from ServiceNow, you must add a SAML resource in AuthPoint.
-You must also create an authentication policy for the ServiceNow resource to determine which users can authenticate and log in to ServiceNow and which authentication methods they can use (Push, QR code, and OTP).
+You must also create a Zero Trust authentication policy for the ServiceNow resource to determine which users can authenticate and log in to ServiceNow and which authentication methods they can use (Push, QR code, and OTP).

 Add a SAML Resource in AuthPoint